hlascelles/samudra/pages/sr9drordtq3cjdfrr3jtx5az.md

 ---

 Here is a list of funding sources that could be used for waste management projects.
-As I've just started working on this list, the entries appear in random order and many are still missing.
+As we've just started working on this list, the entries appear in random order and most are still missing.
 See previous opportunities with expired deadlines [here][1].